nbogie/p5-beyond-the-web-editor-neill/README.md

 ## Notes:

--   Please view this markdown file as raw source if you want to avoid the mindmap diagram.
+-   Please view this markdown file as raw source if you want to avoid the mindmap diagram, which I suspect is completely unreadable.

 -   I appreciate many of these are likely out of scope / don't strictly fit the category, and I know tutorials exist on various /all of them, already, somewhere.
 I intentionally didn't try to filter too hard for now - a "green hat" exercise.